petebachant/petebachant.github.io/README.md

 ## Notes

-- To serve and view locally, `run bundle exec jekyll serve --livereload`.
+- To serve and view locally, run `make serve`.
 - Using `redcarpet` for highlighting in fenced code blocks.
 - To create a post use